 Whole Wheat Pita Bread

-- 1 1/2 cups whole wheat flour divided
+- 1 and 1/2 cups whole wheat flour divided

 - 1/4 cup extra-virgin olive oil